turingschool/curriculum/source/projects/feed_engine.markdown

 4. Meeting non-functional requirements, such as background workers and API dog-fooding.
 (10 points)
 5. Application correctness and robustness.
 (4 points)

-The rubric will be applied by at least two reviewers and the mean score of their totals will be used.
+The rubric will be applied by at least one reviewer and the mean score of their totals will be used.
 Please review [the full rubric](http://tutorials.jumpstartlab.com/projects/feed_engine_code_review_rubric.html) and keep it in mind as you're building your app.

 #### Non-Functional Metrics